ubcbraincircuits/accelnet-jupyternotebooks-dimensionality/README.md

 # accelnet-jupyternotebooks-dimensionality
-This repository includes code and Jupyter notebooks in order to be able to explore the dimensionality of complex neurological systems in the brain based on the participation ratio and correlation dimensions.
+This repository includes scripts and code in order to be able to reproduce the figures in "A Scale-Dependent Measure of System Dimensionality."